pouya-eghbali/sia/README.md

 Sia - Binary serialisation and deserialisation with built-in compression

+## Performance

+This repository contains a pure JS implementation of Sia, on our test data we are 3x slower than JSON, but serialized data (including type information for all entries) is 46% the size of JSON.

+I'm working on more optimizations, both on the protocol, data exchange specification and the implementation.
+If you have any ideas how to improve this, feel free to post an issue or make a pull request.

 ## Protocol specification - draft 1

 This section describes the Sia binary data format.
 For each piece of item to be serialized,